LukeIsLak/Linux-Shell-Interpreter/README.txt

 # P1 : Simple Shell Interpreter

 ### Overview
-This program is to mimic a Simple Shell Interpreter for CSC 360 Programming Assignment 1
+This program is to mimic a Simple Shell Interpreter for a Unix environment

 ### Features
 The program is capable of the following feature: